marinasundstrom/CheckedExceptions/docs/exception-handling.md

 test.Process(str); // Warning generated by the compiler, not the analyzer
 ```

-Without nullable enabled you would get a diagnostic for `ArgumentNullException`:
+Without nullable enabled, you would get a diagnostic for `ArgumentNullException`:

 ```csharp
 #nullable disable